emacs-mirror/emacs/mps/readme.txt

 and CT denotes compiler toolchain.
 Table 1 lists the platforms that we have regular access to and on which the MPS works well.

               Table 1.
 MPS makefiles and platforms

   Makefile        OS              Architecture    Compiler

-  fri4gc.gmk      FreeBSD         Intel IA32      GCC
+  fri4gc.gmk      FreeBSD         Intel i386      GCC
+  fri6gc.gmk      FreeBSD         Intel x86_64    GCC
-  lii4gc.gmk      Linux           Intel IA32      GCC
+  lii4gc.gmk      Linux           Intel i386      GCC
+  lii6gc.gmk      Linux           Intel x86_64    GCC
-  xcppgc.gmk      Mac OS X        PowerPC         GCC w3i3mv.nmk      Windows         Intel IA32      Microsoft C
+  mps.xcodeproj   Mac OS X        i386 + x86_64   Clang
+  w3i3mv.nmk      Windows         Intel i386      Microsoft C
+  w3i6mv.nmk      Windows         Intel x86_64    Microsoft C

 Historically the MPS has worked on a much wider variety of platforms and still would if we had access to them.
 The MPS has worked on various